ernan/ernan.github.io/index.md

 # The moon is rotating in the sky

-This website will server three puposes
+This website will serve three purposes

 1. Demonstrate and show the rotation.
 2. Determine the reason for the rotation.